-Selecting the WiFi item in the main menu of the web interface will display information about the WiFi access point (AP) and associated stations.
+Selecting the Status -> WiFi -> Status item in the main menu of the web interface will display information about the WiFi access point (AP) and the WiFi station (STA).
+Information about all stations connected to the AP are listed as well.
+Examle of the output for the Wifi status is shown on the following figure.